 Before working at Mission Kids, she worked for a year at Imagine Preschool in San Francisco.
 She also worked for 4 years as an elementary reading specialist with the Georgia State University Department of Psychology.
 Prior to this, Heather taught elementary special education in a public school district in the Atlanta area.
 In 2001, she received the Atlanta Journal & Constitution’s annual award for teaching excellence in the state of Georgia.
 She holds a Masters in Special Education from Georgia State University and a Bachelor of Science in Educational Psychology from the University of Georgia.
 Heather holds a Child Development Program Director Permit from the California Commission on Teacher Credentialing.

 Prior to Mission Kids, Celsa worked in San Francisco as an Infant Teacher at Bright Horizons and as an Infant/Toddler Lead Teacher at the Epiphany Child Care Center providing early intervention, therapeutic childcare, and developmental assessments.
 Celsa has a Bachelor Degree in Early Childhood Development and Family Concentration from San Francisco State University.
 Celsa also studied Early Childhood Education at the Catholic University in Asuncion, Paraguay and worked in The Gambia, West Africa at the New Covenant Elementary School, where she developed teaching aids.
-She holds a Director Permit from the California Commission on Teacher Credentialing.
+She holds a Site Supervisor Child Development Permit from the California Commission on Teacher Credentialing.
 Celsa has a son who is an alumni of Mission Kids.

 She is enthusiastic about the philosophy of music as part of a child’s life, and thrilled to be part of the Spanish community of San Francisco through the Canta y Baila program.
 She hopes to create nurturing experiences and build positive relationships with staff and families in the Mission Kids community to make a difference in their lives.